YoruCathy/NFCmini_program/README.md

 # NFCmini_program
-A WeChat based mini program
+A WeChat based mini program which does not exit